-Earn Course Credit – ISM 4940 or ISM 6942 - while working as an intern!
+Earn course credit – ISM 4940 or ISM 6942 - while working as an intern!

 Interning is a great way to enter the workforce.
 The experience of working as an MIS/OM professional is valuable and will help build your resume.
 Quite often, these positions convert to full-time jobs.

 Internships have never before been more closely tied to permanent hiring than they are today.
 Companies increasingly view them as a recruiting tool because they are a way to test-drive potential employees.
-Conversely, interns can test-drive the company to see if it's a good fit, professionally and personally.
+Conversely, interns can test-drive the company to see if it's a good fit, professional and personally.

 Many local companies are looking for students with skills in IT and digital marketing, such as web development, programming, information security, data analytics, databases, operational and document and process management, system analysis, and information systems management.

 Many job opportunities are announced at the Career Development Center at FAU and at the College of Business.
 Many companies also directly contact the ITOM department asking us, your professors, to contact you directly.
 Every semester we successfully place many students as interns in local companies.
 Many are offered full-time employment following their internship.